zyp/smolt/README.md

   - Read out and format log messages from a ringbuffer in target memory.

 ## TODO
+- Add a custom formatter for `std::span` that allows setting both an element formatting specifier and an element separator.
+- Platform-independent type markers.
 - Support for more argument types:
-  - `std::string_view`
-  - `std::span`
-    - With a custom formatter that allows e.g. formatting buffers as hex bytes.
+  - Pointers?
+(I.e. implicit conversion to `uintptr_t` and default formatting as hex.)
 - More transports:
   - `transport::tee`
     - Allows feeding a single logger into multiple transports.
 - More metadata that can be attached to messages:
   - Severity (info, warning, error, etc…).
+- CLI command that checks format string validity (i.e. whether the format specifiers are valid for the types of arguments passed).
+  Can be added to the end of the build process to allow catching typos in format strings at compile time.
+- More checks and error handling.
 - Documentation.
 - Tests.